dusty-springfield/isp-01-equation/README.md

 * Doxygen

 ## Build
-All manipulation should be done in the root folder of project. <br>
+All manipulations should be done in the root folder of the project. <br>
 Initially execute `cmake -B ./build`

  ### Program